T-Lind/health-backend/readme.md

 as suicide.
 It features a chatbot that facilitates conversations and a machine learning model that classifies patient behavior/actions into one of the following categories: `Attempt`, `Behavior`, `Ideation`, `Indicator`, `Supportive`.

+NOTE: If you're looking for the frontend repository, you can find it [here](https://github.com/T-Lind/health-frontend).

 ## Directory

 - [Features](#Features)